MicrosoftDocs/learn/learn-pr/azure/continuous-validate-test-mission-critical-workloads/includes/2-define-load-tests.md

-Understand what user/system flows are and why they are important Design load test steps based on the user flow
+Understand what user/system flows are and why they are important.

+Design load test steps based on the user flow.

 Content based on this: https://learn.microsoft.com/azure/architecture/guide/testing/mission-critical-deployment-testing#1--define-tests-based-on-expected-thresholds

 When should this exercise be done?